 When did New York City youth gangs first begin?
 The answer to that lay in the years leading up to the end of World War 2.
 The years 1944 and 1945 revealed that bands of NYC youth were roaming neighborhoods and committing petty and violent crimes.
 These groups of boys even named themselves and although people weren’t aware that these gangs were here to stay – or even that there was a gang problem – these anti social groups popped up all across the city.

 Ground zero implies that everything (whether it be crime, gangs, an outbreak etc.), radiates and spreads out from one person or area.
 But I don’t think that was the case in New York City.
 It appears that Brooklyn and East Harlem were two areas where gangs began at roughly the same time.
-Or maybe East Harlem really was the first, because the recounting I am about to provide happened in 1943, a year before Brooklyn gangs were officially reported in the newspapers and with the district attorney.
+Or maybe East Harlem really was the first, because the recounting I am about to provide happened in 1943, a year before Brooklyn gangs were officially reported in the newspapers and by the district attorney.